hubaaa/hubapp-rutalking2me/README.md

 # [R U Talking 2 Me?](https://rutalking2me.meteor.com/)

-A meteor app that sends a message to a channel of your choosing (preferably your private slackbot), whenever you're mentioned in github and trello, and in the future, in any other cloud app that supports mentioning.
+A meteor app that sends a message to a channel of your choosing, whenever you're mentioned in github and trello, and in the future, in any other cloud app that supports mentioning.

 # Known Issues